hemantjuyal/ERC721-NFT-Marketplace/README.md

-# my-nft-marketplace
+# NFT Marketpace
-nft marketplace that has list, sell and buy features
+NFT marketplace that has Listing, Selling and Buy features